Updated: February 18, 2026

 This policy applies to all pathways to citizenship, including by descent, marriage, naturalization, investment, or under the Jewish Law of Return.
 This is a common practice, and many people, including US citizens, choose to obtain Portuguese citizenship while retaining their original nationality.

 Portugal’s acceptance of dual citizenship enables individuals to enjoy the benefits of Portuguese citizenship—such as EU rights, visa-free travel, and access to public services—while retaining the rights and privileges of their original nationality.
+Find out more in our article on Portuguese passport benefits.

 Benefits of Portuguese Dual Citizenship